 The model testing results with varied distances and camera heights are shown in Table II.
 The dataset utilized was gathered independently by photographing human things at various distances and heights.
 The test results utilizing a camera location at the height of 1.5 meters revealed that the model could recognize human objects at detection distances of 2, 4, and 6 meters, as indicated by an F1 score of 1.
-It was discovered that the model's capacity to identify human objects is good at distances of 2, 4, and 6 meters.
+It was discovered that the model's capacity to identify human objects is good at distances of 2, 4, and 6 meters while at a camera height of 3 meters.
 Object identification performance decreased significantly at a distance of 10 meters with an F1 score of 0.28.

 Fig. 7.
-Statistics and Loss Function Values.
+Statistics and Loss Function Values